CIHR Doctoral Research Awards - Frequently Asked Questions

 6. How do I submit my official transcripts?

-Official transcript(s)* must be provided by scanning both sides of the required transcript(s) as a single .pdf document (even if there are multiple transcripts) and attaching them under "Transcripts" in the "Attach Other Application Materials" task.
-The total file size cannot exceed 30 Mb.
-Please verify that the scanned documents are complete and legible when you perform the "Preview Application Materials" task in ResearchNet.
+Official transcript(s) must be provided by scanning both sides of the required transcript(s) as a single .pdf document (even if there are multiple transcripts) and attaching them under "Transcripts" in the "Attach Other Application Materials" task.
+The total file size cannot exceed 30 MB.
+Please verify that the scanned documents are complete and legible when you perform the "Preview" task in ResearchNet.

 8. Will the interruptions/delays in my schooling be taken into account when determining the amount of time spent in graduate study?